-Students are asked to separate their recyclable materials (glass, plastic bottles, aluminum cans, paper, and newspapers), and deposit them in the recycling bins located outside of the buildings.
-Learn more about what you can recycle.
+Residents are asked to separate their recyclable materials (glass, plastic bottles, aluminum cans, paper, and newspapers), and deposit them in the recycling bins located outside of the buildings.
+Learn more about what you can recycle by clicking here.

 Keys and Access Devices

-When you check into your residence hall or apartment, you will receive keys that allow you appropriate access to your building, mailbox, and room.
-In some buildings with electronic access systems, your Campus ID Card will be activated to allow access.
+When you check into your residence hall or apartment, you will receive keys that allow you appropriate access to your room and mailbox.
+Areas in buildings with electronic access systems, your Campus ID Card will be activated to allow access.
 All exterior entrances to buildings are kept locked for security purposes.

 For your own security:

 - Lock your door whenever you leave your room or apartment and carry your keys at all times.
-Unauthorized duplicating, lending or borrowing room or building keys is prohibited.
+Duplicating, lending or borrowing room or building keys is prohibited.

-- Do not prop open entry doors.
-If you discover that an entrance door is propped open, shut it or seek assistance from a staff member if the door is not closing appropriately.
+- Do not prop open exterior doors.
+If you discover that an exterior door is propped open, shut it or seek assistance from a staff member if the door is not closing appropriately.

-- Do not let others into residence halls or apartments unless they are your guest.
+- Do not allow guests into residence halls or apartments unless they are your guest.